peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 --- abstract

-This document defines the nonce endpoint for OAuth 2.0 implementations [RFC6749] allowing a client to request and obtain server-generated opaque nonces from a server.
+This document defines the nonce endpoint for OAuth 2.0 implementations [RFC6749], outlining how a server issues server-generated opaque nonces and how a client can be informed about this endpoint to be able to get a nonce.

 --- middle

 # Introduction

-This specification defines a method for a client to request and obtain a nonce from a server that requires it to protect a communication against replay attacks.
+This specification defines a method for a client to request and obtain a nonce from a server that requires nonces to protect communications against replay attacks.

 The nonce endpoint defined in this document outlines a storage-less solution for infrastructures that do not use shared memories between multiple nodes.
-The OAuth 2.0 deployments that uses the nonce endpoint described in this specification are able to use the nonces issued by a trusted party, by mean of cryptographic mechanisms, and verify information such as the origin of the nonce, the time of issuance, the time of expiration and its audiences.
+The OAuth 2.0 deployments that uses the nonce endpoint described in this specification can use the nonces issued by a trusted party, by mean of cryptographic mechanisms.

 # Conventions and Definitions